EPFL-ENAC/lasur-platyp/README.md

 KEYCLOAK_URL=https://enac-it-sso.epfl.ch
 KEYCLOAK_API_ID=local-api
 KEYCLOAK_API_SECRET=xxxxx
-KEYCLOAK_ADMIN_USER=platyp-admin
-KEYCLOAK_ADMIN_PASSWORD=xxxxx
 ```

-Note: the Keycloak admin user and password are used to manage local users.
-The required role for this user are:
+Note: the API Keycloak client is used to manage local users.
+The required role for this client are:
 * `realm-management` manage-users
 * `realm-management` query-users
 * `realm-management` view-users